 The main advantage of these newer controllers (from all manufacturers, not just Hercules) is the vastly improved jogwheels.
 Jogwheels are the “touchy-feely” part of DJ consoles, and you can forgive much if a console’s jogwheels are responsive, touch-sensitive and well-made.

-The wheels are also also touch-sensitive and weight sensitive, meaning pushing harder on them has different effect to touching them softly, a feature also available on the much more expensive Traktor Kontrol S4.
+The wheels are also touch-sensitive and weight sensitive, meaning pushing harder on them has a different effect to touching them softly, a feature also available on the much more expensive Traktor Kontrol S4.

 4-deck mixing on the cheap

 The recently reviewed Reloop Contour and the new Vestax VCI-100 Mk II both have a built-in 4-deck capability, but the supplied software with both of these – Traktor LE – doesn’t.
 For that, you’ll have to shell out extra for the Pro version.
 However, the DJ 4Set – similar to the Denon DN-MC6000 (of which we’re expecting a review model very shortly), comes with Virtual DJ 7, that while still a cut-down version (no full-screen video recording, no broadcasting your mixes, no recording your mixes), is nonetheless 4-deck capable without you paying any extra.